Most awarded sign company in Australia prepares for liquidation

 Above: Kingman were major winners at the 2022 HP ASGA Awards

-With more than 100 years of sign writing history, the most awarded sign company in Australia could by liquidated within days.
+With more than 100 years of sign writing history, the most awarded sign company in Australia was liquidated within days.

-Administrators for WA-based signage company, Kingman Signs, are expected to recommend liquidation at the second creditors meeting scheduled to be held on 5 March.
+Administrators for WA-based signage company, Kingman Signs, recommended liquidation at the second creditors meeting scheduled held on 5 March.

 Kingman Signs operated for almost four decades and the employment of up to 70 employees remains unknown after the company went into voluntary administration on 29 January with John Bumbak from KordaMentha appointed.